glouppe/info8010-deep-learning/lecture7.md

 .footnote[Credits: [Dive Into Deep Learning](https://d2l.ai), 2023.]

 ???

-The problem is similar to FCN without skip connections: the information is bottlenecked in the single vector $v$.

 Mimick on the blackboard the architecture of a recurrent encoder-decoder for translating "The animal didn't cross the street because it was too tired." to French.